vinaysikarwar/phantom/README.md

 You can configure the settings in app/config/config.php

-If you have any issue please feel free to create an issue, I will ddefinetely help you.
+If you have any issue please feel free to contact me.

 Thanks